Does housework count as exercise?

 Dance and cook

-If cooking isn’t your strong suit or causes a bit of anxiety try mixing up lunch and dinner to your favorite tunes.
-Cooking, typically a half-hour activity, can keep you in straight and uncomfortable standing positions or bending awkwardly in front of the refrigerator as you seek out that lost bell pepper.
+If cooking isn’t your thing, try mixing up lunch and dinner by cooking to your favorite tunes.
+Cooking, typically a half-hour activity, can make you stand in an uncomfortable position or bend awkwardly in front of the refrigerator as you seek out that lost bell pepper.

 Why not liven up the environment with your favorite artists or album?
 You can incorporate full body movements into dancing (just watch the knife) as you stir, chop or mix.
 You can burn up to 400 calories while fixing dinner for family and guests.